explodinglabs/explodinglabs.github.io/docs/_posts/2021-02-02-pre-commit.markdown

 ---
 layout: post
-title: Upgrade versions in pre-commit
+title: How to upgrade versions in pre-commit?
 permalink: /pre-commit
 ---